wiztools/rest-client/README.md

 ### Since 2007

 The first version of RESTClient was released late 2007.
 Since then the tool has been in continuous development.
+Visit [[News]] page for history of releases.

 ### Download

 Preferred binary download host: [FossHub](http://code.fosshub.com/WizToolsorg-RESTClient/downloads).
 Archives of earlier releases available at [Google Code](https://code.google.com/p/rest-client/downloads/list).

+### Support

+Post your queries in [Google Group mailing list](https://groups.google.com/forum/#!forum/rest-client).

 ### Book